When a simple compression test reveals compression loss no matter the percentage, it will be necessary to conduct cylinder leakage test immediately.

-To carry out the test, the cylinder must be ensured to be at TDC on its to ensure that the valves of the cylinder are closed before the introduction of air into it.
-After that, a cylinder leakage tester will be used to apply compressed air to the cylinder through the spark hole.
+To carry out the test, the cylinder must be ensured to be at TDC on its compression stroke to ensure that the valves of the cylinder are closed before the introduction of air into it.
+After that, a cylinder leakage tester will be used to apply compressed air to the cylinder through the spark plug hole.

 A threaded adapter on the end of the air pressure hose screws into the spark plug hole.
-The air source is usually from a compressed air system in the workshop, during the process; a pressure regulator in the tester will control the pressure loss from the cylinder and when that happens, a will register the percentage of the air pressure lost from the cylinder when compressed air is applied.
+The air source is usually from a compressed air system in the workshop, during the process; a pressure regulator in the tester will control the pressure loss from the cylinder and when that happens, a dial gauge will register the percentage of the air pressure lost from the cylinder when compressed air is applied.

 The problem of air leakage coming from a bad head gasket or cylinder will be shown is air is felt or heard coming from the spark plug hole of the cylinder next to the being tested.
 Air leaving the radiator indicates a faulty head gasket or cracked block or head.
-If the piston rings are bad, air will be heard leaving the cover’s breather cap or the oil dipstick tube.
+If the piston rings are bad, air will be heard leaving the valve cover’s breather cap or the oil dipstick tube.

 Also, the age of any engine will determine the possible air leaking ratio since low air leakage means higher power stroke of the engine leading to a higher power output of the engine.
-Wearing and tearing creates more clearance in engines as days go by making the air leaking percentage to unnoticeably continue to rise until its effects on the performance become visible.
+Wearing and tearing creates more clearance in engines as days go by making the air leaking percentage to unnoticeably continue to rise until its effects on the engine performance become visible.